Francis Cape - Utopian Benches

 Metropolitan Museum of Art

 Before the North Family Dwelling House was taken down in the 1970s, the Metropolitan Museum of Art in New York City purchased an entire retiring room from the Shaker building.
 It is now part of the permanent exhibition Period Rooms at the museum.
-You can learn more about the METs Shaker room in this article.
-Or hear from one of the METs curators talk about why she goes to the Shaker room to "escape."
+You can learn more about the MET's Shaker room in this article.
+Or hear from one of the MET's curators on why she goes to the Shaker room to "escape."

 Celebrate National Women's History Month: